 The Government-Wide Financial Statements report information about the School District as a whole using accounting methods similar to those used by private-sector companies.
-The Statement of Net Position includes all of the School District's assets, deferred outflows of resources, liabilities, and net position.
+The Statement of Net Position includes all of the School District's assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position.
 All of the current year's revenues and expenses are accounted for in the Statement of Activities regardless of when cash is received or paid.

 The Government-Wide Financial Statements report the School District's net position and how it has changed.
-Net position, the difference between the School District's assets, deferred outflows of resources, and liabilities, is one way to measure the School District's "book value" position.
+Net position, the difference between the School District's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, is one way to measure the School District's "book value" position.